ToreMartinHagen/cli/docs.kosli.com/content/client_reference/kosli_report_evidence_artifact_pullrequest_gitlab.md

 title: "kosli report evidence artifact pullrequest gitlab"
 ---

-## kosli report evidence artifact pullrequest gitlab
+# kosli report evidence artifact pullrequest gitlab

-Report a Gitlab merge request evidence for an artifact in a Kosli flow.

-### Synopsis
+## Synopsis

 Report a Gitlab merge request evidence for an artifact in a Kosli flow.
 It checks if a merge request exists for the artifact (based on its git commit) and report the merge request evidence to the artifact in Kosli.